wetransform/hc-documentation/docs/references/haleconnect-api/2023-11-15-haleconnect-api.md

   Attachment: https://haleconnect.com/store/attachments/swagger.yaml

-A bucket is a container for objects stored in Amazon S3.
+A bucket is a container for objects stored in file storage.
 The hale»connect bucket service APIs provide access to files and datasets associated with each resource type.

 ### Interaction service
 interaction_service: https://haleconnect.com/interactions/swagger.yaml

 The interaction service provides access to comments, tasks and notes on a given resource, as well as the forum.

-### Notification service
-notification_service:

-The notification service enables users to access notification settings on their account and to subscribe to resources.

 ### Schema service
 schema_service: https://haleconnect.com/schemas/swagger.yaml